RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 # MacOS-Hardenning-and-Optimisation

+> __Note__

 This is a All in One script made for MacOs Ventura 13.2.1, that offers a selection of configurations for Hardening your Mac, and optimizing it by disabling and configuring diferent features.
-Feel free to comment on the parts you are not interested in.
+The configurations are all base on CIS .[Apple_macOS_13.0_Ventura_Benchmark_v1.0.0](https://downloads.cisecurity.org/#/) Feel free to comment on the parts you are not interested in.

 ## Hardening